jyoti-2/Intro-to-Git-Github/README.md

 ### This Course is very good, has explained every bit of info in details.
 One of the best course on Git and Github.

 This course is for 4 weeks.
+It has detailed video on both Git and Github.